Talent Search Program

 Dear Talent Search Project Director:

-It is time to prepare the Annual Performance Report (APR) for the Talent Search (TS) project for program year 2016–17, which was the first year of the 2016–21 grant cycle.
-The Web application will "go live" on March 1, 2018 and will close on March 30, 2018.
+It is time to prepare the Annual Performance Report (APR) for the Talent Search (TS) project for program year 2017–18, which was the second year of the 2016–21 grant cycle.
+The Web application will "go live" on November 1, 2018 and will close on December 5, 2018.
 The data structure and instructions for the report plus links to the secured APR Web site maintained by our contractor are available on the TS Performance Report page.

-To give grantees enough time to determine the postsecondary status of members of the 2011–12 cohort, the Department is making available in this year’s APR (2016–17) the data on participants in the 2011–12 cohort that grantees reported on in the first year of the 2011–16 cycle.
-That cohort’s participants’ data will appear both in the PDF that will be available once you have submitted your report, and also in a separate Excel file that projects will be required to download.
-If the project provided its own identifying numbers for the students in the 2011–12 cohort, those identifiers will appear only in the Excel file, and not in the PDF.
+To give grantees enough time to determine the postsecondary status of members of the 2011–12 cohort, the Department made available in the 2016-17 APR, the data on participants in the 2011–12 cohort that grantees reported in the first year of the 2011–16 cycle in an Excel file and PDF.
+As noted in the APR instructions for the 2016-17 APR, if the project provided its own identifying numbers for the students in the 2011–12 cohort, those identifiers appeared only in the Excel file, and not in the PDF.
 For your convenience, the Department has made available again the Excel file of the 2011–12 cohort that can be downloaded via the button/link provided on the “Cohort Download” tab on the APR website.

 Important Information on Completing the APR